Mayfield leads Oklahoma to 35-19 Sugar Bowl win over Auburn

+“Obviously, it’s a big blow.
+We were excited he was back” for the bowl game, Auburn coach Gus Malzahn said.
+“Overall it was a tough night at the quarterback position.”

-With John Franklin and Jeremy Johnson taking the remainder of the snaps, the Tigers’ offense was less consistent, increasing pressure on Auburn’s 20th-ranked defense to keep the Sooners’ fast-paced, high-powered attack in check.
+John Franklin III backed up White but also hurt his throwing arm, Malzahn said, so Jeremy Johnson got into the game.
+The Tigers’ offense was inconsistent, increasing pressure on Auburn’s 20th-ranked defense to keep the Sooners’ fast-paced, high-powered attack in check.

+“That’s tough.
+They’re (among the best) in the nation,” Auburn defensive back Josh Holsey said of Oklahoma’s offense, which came in averaging 557.3 yards and 44.7 points per game.
+“They came out and showed that tonight.”

 With the Sooners (11-2) pulling away for their second Sugar Bowl triumph in four years, Auburn fans started filing out.